-Based on 1m LiDAR data, the site is relatively flat, with levels gradually sloping downwards towards the River Thames to the south, see Figure 2.
-The ground levels within the site boundary range from 37.2 to 38.6m AOD.
+Based on 1m LiDAR data, the site is relatively flat.
+Higher ground in the form of a railway embankment bounds the site to the south.
+To the north levels fall gently towards the River Thames, see Figure 2.
+The ground levels within the site boundary range from 37.2 to 38.7m AOD.
 The average ground level is 37.9m AOD.